tensorflow/tensorflow/g3doc/Rationale.md

-As per the [MLIR spec](LangRef.md), the restrictions on dimensions and symbol identifiers to be used with the affine_apply instruction only apply to accesses inside ML functions.
-However, an analysis of accesses inside the called CFG function (`@search_body`) is necessary to determine if the `%i` loop could be
-parallelized: such CFG function access analysis is calling context sensitive.
+As per the [MLIR spec](LangRef.md), the restrictions on dimensions and symbol identifiers to be used with the affine_apply instruction only apply to accesses inside `for` and `if` instructions.
+However, an analysis of accesses inside the called function (`@search_body`) is necessary to determine if the `%i` loop could be parallelized: such function access analysis is calling context sensitive.

 ### Non-affine loop bounds {#non-affine-loop-bounds}

-Loop bounds that are not affine lead to a nesting of ML functions and CFG functions as shown below.
+Loop bounds that are not affine lead to a nesting of functions as shown below.

 ```c
 for (i=0; i <N; i++)